 POST troubleshooting steps

-The Power On Self Test (POST) is a test a computer runs through each time the computer is turned on to make sure all the hardware is properly working before trying to load the operating system.
+The POST (power on self-test) is a set of procedures that a computer runs through each time it is turned on.
+It ensures that all of the system's hardware is working properly before trying to load the operating system.
 If the computer does not pass POST, it will not boot.
-See our POST definition for further information on this term and related links.